 Ali Hakan Altinay

 As a Senior Fellow at Brookings, Hakan works on issues of normative frameworks for an interdependent world.
-His book, Global Civics, was published in 2011, and reflects work conducted when he was a Yale World Fellow in 2009.
-His book has been translated into Arabic, Chinese, and Spanish, and inspired a documentary by Jian Yi, a 2009 Yale World Fellow.
+His book, Global Civics, was published in 2011 and reflects work conducted when he was a Yale World Fellow in 2009.
+The book has been translated into Arabic, Chinese, and Spanish, and inspired a documentary by Jian Yi, a 2009 Yale World Fellow.
 Previously, Hakan was the Executive Director - and later, Chairman - of Turkey’s Open Society Foundation.
 In that role, he encouraged Turkey’s evolution toward a more open society by focusing on European Union accession and the aspirations of the middle class.
 He is currently the founding President of the Global Civics Academy.

 Norm Osmosis (PDF), Global Policy Essay, March 2012

 Global Governance Audit, Global Economy & Development Working Paper 49, The Brookings Institution, February 6, 2012